att/netarbiter/README.md

    NOTE:
     - Default delay and bandwidth are configured in each link's inventroy file.
-    - Refer to tc manual(i.e., $ man tc) for the units of delay, rate, and ceil
+    - Refer to tc manual(i.e., $ man tc) for the units of delay, rate, and ceil.